-- Understanding the critical needs of an effective pavement structure from subgrade soils to the pavement surface.
+- Understanding the critical needs of a pavement structure from subgrade to the surface.

-- Setting up a successful job walk with multiple bidders and developing the proper scope of work the first time (to get apples to apples bids).
+- Setting up a successful job walk with bidders and developing the right scope of work the first time.

 PRICE IS VITAL,